DeepRegNet/DeepReg/demos/paired_ct_lung/README.md

 - Run the demo_data.py script: This script does the following:
-  - Download data using linux builtin function wget (if using other OS please use python package wget, instruction in the script)
+  - Download data using linux builtin function wget (if using other OS please use python package wget, instruction in the script).
+Data is downloaded to the demo directory but this can be changed (instructions in the comments in the script).
   - Split the data into three sets train, valid and test (change ratio_of_test_and_valid_samples variable to change the ratio of test and valid samples)
   - Restructure the files, for each of the train, valid and test sets, into a directory structure that is suitable for use with the paired loader in deepreg
   - Rescale all images to 0-255 so they are suitable for use with deepreg

-Note: The script downloads and puts the data into the demo directory but this can be changed (look at comments in the script to see what variables to change)

 - Run the demo_train.py script: This script does the following:
   - Specify the training options like gpu support
   - Specify the config file paths (the config file to define the network is one which is avialable with deepreg and the config file for the data is given in the demo folder)
   - Train a network using deepreg
 - Run the demo_predict.py script: This script does the following:
   - Use the trained network to make predictions for the test set
   - Use the predicitons to plot the results (the path to the images generated in the